AlloyCI/alloy-runner/docs/security/README.md

 >**Note:**
 This applies to installations below 0.5.0 or one's that were upgraded to newer version.

-When installing package on Linux systems with Docker installed, `gitlab-runner` will create user that will have permission to access `Docker` daemon.
+When installing package on Linux systems with Docker installed, `alloy-runner` will create user that will have permission to access `Docker` daemon.
 This makes the jobs run with `shell` executor able to access `docker` with full permissions and potentially allows root access to the server.